Hoploclonia abercrombiei

 Hoploclonia abercrombiei is a stick insect species known from the northwest of Borneo, more precisely from only one place in the Malay state Sarawak.
+The sometimes used common name Abercrombie's stick insect.

 Distribution, discovery and taxonomy

 The first male of this species was discovered in 1992 by Philip Edward Bragg in the Niah National Park in Sarawak near the Great Cave of Niah.
 However, Bragg initially thought it was a male of Hoploclonia cuspidata, from which it differed mainly in the missing pair of spines on the fourth abdominal segment and the slightly different coloration.
 After a closer examination, he and Ian Abercrombie decided in 1994 to look again at the same place, where three more males and three females were found, two of them copulating pairs.
-In the following year Bragg described the species and dedicated the species name to Ian Abercrombie.
+In the following year Bragg described the species and dedicated the species name to Ian Abercrombie (26 January 1947 in Dover – 20 February 2016).
 A female is deposited as a holotype in the Natural History Museum, London.

-Hoploclonia abercrombiei and the Hoploclonia apiensis a species also described by Bragg in 1995 were synonymous with Hoploclonia cuspidata by Francis Seow-Choen in 2016.
+Hoploclonia abercrombiei and Hoploclonia apiensis a species also described by Bragg in 1995 were synonymous with Hoploclonia cuspidata by Francis Seow-Choen in 2016.
 As early as 2018, a study based on genetic analysis proved that Hoploclonia abercrombiei is an independent one and is therefore a valid species.